waimea-snoble/200DTD-Assesment/docs/Design.md

 ### Review of functionality

-I adressed the funcionality implication by making sure the website does everything it is supposed to for example, the user signing up for a task, the task amount decreasing by 1 after every sign up, the admin being able to add and delete a task, as well as the admin being able to see who has signed up for each task.
+I addupposed to for example, the user signing up for a task, the task amount decreasing by 1 after every sign up, the admin being able to add and delete a task, as well as the admin being able to see who has signed up for each task.
 I have ensured that there are no bugs in the website and does not crash.